P. G. Lowery

-Perry George Lowery (Topeka, October 11, 1869 – Cleveland, December 15, 1942), commonly known as P. G. Lowery, was an American composer, conductor, cornet player, and a circus sideshow manager of African American entertainment and musical ensembles.
+Perry George Lowery (Topeka, October 11, 1869 – Cleveland, December 15, 1942) was an American composer, conductor, cornet player, and a circus sideshow manager of African American entertainment and musical ensembles.

 Early life

 Born October 11, 1870, P. G. Lowery came from a musical family.
 He played the drums in a family band, but later transitioned to cornet.

 Musical career

 P.G.
 Lowery spent most of his musical career as a performer, manager, and band leader with different traveling circuses.
 At the turn of the century the U.S. was a deeply segregated country and economic opportunities were limited.
 Most African Americans worked in agriculture, domestic work, or unskilled labor.
 P.G.
 Lowery and many other Black musicians found opportunities in the circus.
 The traveling circus was a popular form of entertainment before movies.
 In the early 1900s every circus had an African-American sideshow band and/or minstrel show.

-Early Career
+Early career

 In 1895 Lowery performed the cornet in a band for the show Darkest America, with the Mallary Brothers Minstrels.
 The following year he played with the Wallace Circus.
-Next Lowery became a cornetist with the Original Nashville Students and P. T. Wright’s Colored Comedy Company.
+Next Lowery became a cornetist with the Original Nashville Students and P. T. Wright's Colored Comedy Company.
 In 1897 or 1899 he studied at the Boston Conservatory under the direction of Henry C. Brown.
 In the summer of 1898 he played solo cornet at the Trans-Mississippi Exposition in Omaha, Nebraska with the Original Nashville Students.
 And in 1899 he started the P.G.
 Lowery's Famous Concert Band and P.G.
 Lowery's Vaudeville Company, an important accomplishment because he was the first African American to bring his own vaudeville troupe to the circus.

 During the early 1900s he published a newspaper column, "The Cornet and Cornetists of Today" in The Freeman.